EQAR/deqar-docs/docs/architecture_data_model.md

 1. As a general policy, DEQAR keeps institution data, including that submitted directly by an agency, stable and unchanged.
 2. If an agency submits data which is already found in the existing record, the data *will **not** be used to replace or update existing data*.
 3. If an agency submits data which is not yet found in an existing institution record, the data *will be used to supplement the existing data*.
-4. Alternative names and local identifiers (see [**Identifying Institutions**](https://docs.deqar.eu/DEQAR_overview/#identifying-institutions)) may be added to any institution record and managed by agencies through the administrative interface.
+4. Alternative names and local identifiers may be added to any institution record and managed by agencies through the administrative interface (see [Identifying Entities](#identifying-entities)).
 5. If an agency would like to propose a correction or change of existing institution data, the EQAR secretariat should be contacted.
 6. The EQAR secretariat reserves the right to adapt records based on the information that we receive through agencies and other sources.